What Happens if I Have a Valid License In One State, But it Gets Revoked in Another State?

 There are many different scenarios in which your license may be suspended, including driving under the influence, leaving the scene of an accident, and assaulting another motorist (i.e. "road rage").
 Having your driver's license suspended or revoked can be a serious obstacle when you're trying to earn a living, raise a family, or just have a social life.
 But what happens when you move to another state?
 Does the suspension follow you, or can you obtain a valid license in the new state?
 Well, as with most legal matters, it depends.

 Thanks to the Driver License Compact (DLC), your driving record will follow you almost anywhere you go in the United States.
 The DLC is an interstate agreement that facilitates states' exchange of information regarding traffic violations, suspensions, and revocations.
 The compact's motto is "One Driver, One License, One Record."

-Under the compact, any traffic offenses that occur in a different state are treated as if they occurred in the state where you're licensed.
+Under the compact, virtually all traffic offenses that occur in a different state are treated as if they occurred in the state where you're licensed (this is limited to moving violations and typically excludes offenses such as parking tickets or tinted windows).
 So, if your license is suspended in a member state, it will likely be suspended in any other member state to which you relocate.

 The license compact isn't only interstate, but international in a few cases.
 For example, New York, Maine, and Florida all have special agreements with Quebec, allowing them to exchange information and take adverse action.

 While the majority of states are members of the Driver License Compact, there are a few exceptions.
 For instance, Maine, Wisconsin, Georgia, Michigan, and Tennessee aren't members of the compact.
 Your chances of obtaining a new driver's license in a non-member state are probably greater.